Cultural Sensitivity Scholars Program

 Each month of the program will address one of these topics through the following components: assigned readings, a didactic session with an expert on the topic, a 3-hour session with a community preceptor, and a small group discussion, where we will discuss the readings, didactic session, and clinical experiences regarding the topic.

 Each scholar or pair of scholars will create on a final project, which will need to be practical and applicable to the clinical setting or could be used by AMSA chapters.
-Final projects will be presented at the AMSA National Convention in March 2014 and posted on the AMSA website.
+Final projects will be presented at the AMSA National Convention and posted on the AMSA website.

 By the end of the program, students should be able to: